joostvanderborg/documentatie/components/form-input/readme.md

 Note: `required="false"` does **not** work, the `required` attribute must be absent for optional form fields.

-Alternatively `aria-required="true"` is just as effective, but it might get you in trouble with "First rule of ARIA" folks.
+Alternatively `aria-required="true"` on HTML form elements is just as effective, but it might get you in trouble with "First rule of ARIA" folks.

 ### Solution: `aria-required="true"` on custom form inputs with `role="checkbox"` et cetera

 <!-- id: bb7809cf-0ccc-44e1-b5dd-0bed68460f20 -->

 ## Goal: screen reader users get one (and not more than one) notification that a form field is required

-Scre

 ### Solution